Mission Control for Commercial Fireplaces: The Control Panel

 We’re taking a look at why Montigo chooses to use custom designed external control panels for our commercial fireplace line.

 The Montigo control panel contains a variety of components designed to adjust fireplace features and display diagnostic issues with the unit.
 As any technician knows, its easier to troubleshoot a fireplace from an external panel.
 It’s easier than removing (sometimes multiple) panes of glass, burner media, and components to get at a control board located at the base of a unit.

-Inverters are used to control the speed and direction of the power vents.
+Inverters control the speed and direction of the power vents.
 They also function as a diagnostic display that can indicate a variety of faults that may arise during installation and operation.

 The use of an inverter gives you much more control and technical information than other manufacturers that control their power vents with a general rheostat.